Monday, August 29, 2011

 27.08.11.
 Council quake notice on Van Asch Deaf Education Centre sign, Wakefield Ave, post June 13 quake

-I trekked past Van Asch Deaf Education Centre gate, a Council RECOVERING AFTER THE EARTHQUAKE sign was stuck on the school board.
-Rock fall hazarded, Redcliffs School shared school facilities at Van Asch Deaf Education Centre.
-Early days of our Christchurch stay, I'd gone for 2 job interviews at Van Asch.
+I trekked past Van Asch Deaf Education Centre's gate, a Council RECOVERING AFTER THE EARTHQUAKE sign was on the school board.
+Rockfall endangered Redcliffs School shared school facilities at Van Asch Deaf Education Centre.
+Early days of our Christchurch stay, I'd gone for two job interviews at Van Asch.

 NO ACCESS